Intermountain Health

 The new Intermountain Health Lutheran Hospital project was designed and constructed to expand and enhance access to emergency and critical care and address the growing need for accessible, high-quality healthcare in Jefferson County and the surrounding communities.

 The Intermountain Health Lutheran Hospital project exemplifies dedication to delivering high-quality healthcare projects.
-This achievement demonstrates our innovative and collaborative capabilities, resulting in a facility that will benefit the community for years.
+This achievement demonstrates our innovative and collaborative capabilities, resulting in a facility that will benefit the community for years to come.

 Photos by Dan Schwalm © 2024 HDR